 When there are two or more events, one of them could influence the other and affect the probability.
 Imagine, for instance, a family with one boy and two girls.
 They are to choose two of the children to go for a walk.
-If the first one picked is a girl, then the probability that the second one to be picked is also a girl is 50% (because one boy and one girl are left); however, if the first one picked is the boy, then the probability that the second one to be picked is a girl is 100% (because only the two girls are left).
+If the first one picked is a girl, then the probability that the second one to be picked is also a girl is 50% (because one boy and one girl are left); however, if the first one picked is the boy, then the probability that the second one to be picked is a girl are left).
 So the first outcome clearly affects the probability for the second choice.